Electronics and semiconductor manufacturing industry in India: Domestic production

 The Ordnance Factory Board's Opto Electronics Factory (OLF), located in Dehradun, is a unique facility in India that produces opto-electronic goods for defense use Polymatech Electronics, located in Chennai, is another facility that produces Opto Semi-Conductor Chips.
 The Company signed MoU with Government of Tamil Nadu on 27 May 2020.
 The project was also acknowledged under SPECS program.
-Hon'ble Prime Minister of India has visited Polymatech Electronics at Semicon India 2023Samsung, a leading Korean electronics company, intends to begin producing laptops at its Noida plant in India in 2024.
+Hon'ble Prime Minister of India has visited Polymatech Electronics at Semicon India 2023 Samsung, a leading Korean electronics company, intends to begin producing laptops at its Noida plant in India in 2024.
 Airport navigation aids are presently produced worldwide by Thales Reliance Defence Systems, a joint venture electronics company of Thales Group, while Bharat Electronics-Thales Systems, based in Bangalore, produces high-tech items like low-band receivers for the Dassault Rafale's electronic warfare suite.
 On 18 January 2024, Grupo Antolin inaugurated a new production plant in Chakan for electronics, Human-Machine Interface systems, and advanced lighting.
 In India, Grupo Antolin provides parts to Volkswagen, Škoda Auto, Suzuki, Toyota, Mahindra & Mahindra, and Tata Motors.

 Lenovo intends to increase its manufacturing and is considering producing servers in India in order to benefit from the production-linked incentive (PLI) program for IT hardware.
 In 2024, Samsung Electronics intends to begin producing laptops at its Noida plant.
 Already, preparations are in motion.
 Intel showcased a comprehensive range of Made in India laptops and IT goods, including locally made servers, during the India Tech Ecosystem Summit 2024.
 By Q2 2024, Google has instructed vendors to begin producing Pixel smartphones in India.
 The production line for Google's high-end Pixel 8 Pro will be ready first.
 In India, Dixon Technologies is going to manufacture Google Pixel 8 smartphones.
 September 2024 will see the release of the first batch into the market.
 Monthly production of Pixel smartphones is expected to reach 100,000 devices, with 25–30% of those units going toward export.

 Apple Inc. plans to begin producing AirPods in India from 2025.
 With Jabil in Pune, the business has begun producing wireless charging case parts on a trial basis.
 Parts of AirPods wireless charging cases are already being produced by Jabil and delivered to China and Vietnam.